1n3ffbl3/studying-with-specs/game5/specs-5.md

         PURPOSE: It writes the boardState into the html.

-        BEHAVIOR: We assign all the rows, which are stored in HTMLCollection (table -> tbody -> [tr, tr, tr]), to board variable.
+        BEHAVIOR: It populates the board for tictactoe game by iterating over all elements of boardState array and assigning its value to concrete field on the board.
+We assign all the rows to board variable.
 We declare two support variables row and column, which at declaration time are undefined.
 After that we iterate over each row.
-For each row, we assign all the columns to given row (board[r].children), to "row" variable.
 Next, we iterate in nested loop over all the columns.
-For each column, we assign value of column to "column" variable (row[col]).
-It gives us access to concrete cell on the board.
-Then we assign the value of boardState[r][col] to column innerHTML property.